Shimady563/ticket-booking-app/README.md

     id (for further booking), serial number, price and type of every seat booking assosiated with every seat
     to determin if the seat is already booked

+GET /bookings - Get all bookings for current user

+    request parameters - No request parameters

+    repsonse body - Information about current user's bookings list of all seats that were booked, list of all passengers,
+    creation date

+POST /bookings/book - Create booking

+    request parameters - Flight id and seat type

+    repsonse body - Message about creation
+    list of all seat ids,
+    list of all passengers

 ## Technologies used